virginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Intending spouses must not be close relatives.

-• Each partner in the marriage must be at the age of 18.
-However, the following exceptions are applicable for juveniles between 16 and 18.
+• Each partner in the marriage must be 18.
+However, the following exceptions apply to juveniles between 16 and 18.

 • There must be parental consent from the parents or guardian